-Adult Spittlebug are hard to spot as they are small (.25 in long) and jump or fly very fast when disturbed.
-However, you have probably spotted the white frothy masses of foam on plants and bushes that surround and protect immature Spittlebug from other insects.
+Adult Spittlebugs are hard to spot as they are small (.25 in long) and jump or fly very fast when disturbed.
+However, you have probably spotted the white frothy masses of foam on plants and bushes that surround and protect immature Spittlebugs from other insects.

-Spittlebug suck plant juices with their needle-like mouthparts.
-Meadow Spittlebug usually feed on leafy plants, while Western Pine Spittlebug feed on conifers and neighboring plants in western forests.
+Spittlebugs suck plant juices with their needle-like mouthparts.
+Meadow Spittlebugs usually feed on leafy plants, while Western Pine Spittlebugs feed on conifers and neighboring plants in western forests.

 Did you know?
-Newly-hatched Spittlebug are very active, clambering over the plant or dropping to the ground as they look for a good place to feed.
+Newly-hatched Spittlebugs are very active, clambering over the plant or dropping to the ground as they look for a good place to feed.